nicotine-plus/nicotine-plus/doc/DEVELOPING.md

 ## Creating Tests

 Tests are defined in the *[test/](/test/)* folder, and should be expanded to cover larger parts of the client when possible.

+# Soulseek Protocol

+The Soulseek network uses its own protocol for interoperability between clients.
+The protocol is proprietary, and no official documentation is available.
+Nicotine+'s protocol implementation is developed by observing the behavior of the official Soulseek NS and SoulseekQt clients.

+[SLSKPROTOCOL.md](SLSKPROTOCOL.md) contains unofficial documentation maintained by the Nicotine+ team.

 # Releases